lih/WiQEE-pages/mu-combinator.md

 (x\ sameas\ y) = \forall (P:A\ \rightarrow\ Set_{n}), P\,x\ \rightarrow\ P\,y
 $$

-We can easily prove simple properties for the $sameas$ relation, such as :
+We can easily prove some intuitive properties for the $sameas$ relation, such as :

   - reflexivity : $\lambda (P:A\ \rightarrow\ Set_{n}) (p:P x). p : (x\ sameas\ x)$